How to Create a Subscription Model with Churn Calculation

 Step 7: Summarise Your Subscription Model

 Aggregate the monthly subscription cash flow into an annual view.
 When creating a summary spreadsheet, use a SUMIFS formula.
-That way, you can easily tweak the table if you need to show quarterly or monthly numbers.
+That way, you can easily tweak the table to show quarterly or monthly numbers.

 Add some graphs showing the relationship between subscriber numbers and main financial metrics.
 For example, show how customer number increases contribute to customer revenues and cash flows.
 Or the breakdown of subscribers’ revenue between different payment plans.